The Web Developer Extension for Mozilla-based Browsers

 Introduction to the Web Developer Extension

-The Web Developer Extension - external link, created by Chris Pederick, is a very popular and useful resource for web designers.
+The Web Developer Extension, created by Chris Pederick, is a very popular and useful resource for web designers.
 This section will specifically focus on the tools this extension provides that can help developers create more accessible web content.